Charles Herbert Locke: Business career

 Returning from the war, Locke again worked in the insurance business and was involved in several Australian companies.
-He served as chairman of Toohey's Ltd, Lend Lease Corporation Ltd, International Computers (Australia) Pty Ltd and Anthony Squires Pty Ltd. He was a board member of the Australia Hotel Co.
-Ltd, Peko-Wallsend, Commercial & General Acceptance Ltd, Australian Equity Corporation Ltd, Permanent Trustee Co of New South Wales Ltd and the local board of Colonial Mutual Life Assurance Society Ltd.
+He served as chairman of Tooheys, Lendlease, International Computers (Australia) and Anthony Squires.
+He was a board member of the Australia Hotel Co, Peko-Wallsend, Commercial & General Acceptance, Australian Equity Corporation, Permanent Trustee Co of New South Wales and the local board of Colonial Mutual Life Assurance Society.

 Personal

 In 1936 Locke married Lesley Alison Vine, with whom he had four children (3 sons and 1 daughter).
 Lesley died in 1972.
 Locke married Mary Clare Luya Gregory in 1973.
 He died in San Francisco, California in 1977, from a myocardial infarction.

 Honours

 Locke was made an Officer of the Order of the British Empire in 1968.